Skip to content

 Solution:

-• Confirm you have OMS permissions to create restocking
+• Confirm you have permissions to create returns

 • The system records Return Handling charges according to billing configuration